No. 9 Maryland uses big 4th quarter to beat Michigan 83-69

 Austin had four points, four rebounds and two blocked shots in the opening five minutes, but Michigan forced 10 turnovers in the first quarter and used runs of 9-0 and 8-0 to move in front 21-14.

-It was 25-19 before Channise Lewis and Mikesell hit successive 3-pointers to spark an 11-2 spurt.
+It was 25-19 before Lewis and Mikesell hit successive 3-pointers to spark an 11-2 spurt.

-Maryland led 41-39 before Thome scored seven points in a 13-5 run that put Michigan ahead 52-46.
-Austin then scored five straight points, and Mikesell hit a runner to provide the Terps a 53-52 lead entering the fourth quarter.
+After Thome scored seven points in a 13-5 run that put Michigan ahead 52-46, Austin scored five straight points and Mikesell hit a runner to provide the Terps a 53-52 lead entering the fourth quarter.

 BIG PICTURE